Thornton, Colorado

-The City of Thornton is a home rule municipality located in Adams and Weld counties, Colorado, United States.
-The city population was 141,867, all in Adams County, at the 2020 United States Census, an increase of +19.44% since the 2010 United States Census.
-Thornton is the sixth most populous city in Colorado and the 191st most populous city in the United States.
+Thornton is a home rule municipality located in Adams and Weld counties, Colorado, United States.
+The city population was 141,867, all in Adams County, at the 2020 United States census, an increase of 19.44% since the 2010 United States census.
+Thornton is the sixth-most-populous city in Colorado and the 191st-most-populous city in the United States.
 Thornton is 10 mi north of the Colorado State Capitol in Denver and is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.

 History

 Thornton consisted solely of farmland until 1953, when Sam Hoffman purchased a lot off Washington Street about 7 mi north of Denver.
 The town he laid out was the first fully planned community in Adams County, and the first to offer full municipal services from a single tax levy, including recreation services and free trash pickup.
 Thornton was named in honor of then-incumbent Colorado Governor Dan Thornton.

 The Thornton Community Association (TCA) was formed in 1954 to help guide the new community's development.
 By the end of 1955, Thornton had 5,500 residents in over 1,200 homes.
 The TCA was instrumental in Thornton's 1956 incorporation as a city.
 Oyer G. Leary was elected the first mayor.